-Are you in a love-hate relationship with your hair, struggling with hair fall, and this is something that keeps you up at night?
+Are you in a love-hate relationship with your hair, struggling with hair fall or want to repair damaged hair, and this is something that keeps you up at night?
 Don’t you worry anymore!
 With the perfect organic hair care guide, you can make your hair look shinier and healthier.

 Don’t be fooled by glorified brands and Insta promotions of luxurious hair care products when you can get every needed nutrient for your hair growth from the ingredients already sitting in your pantry.

 The health of your scalp is reflected in your hair’s thickness, length, and shine, but it’s often overlooked.
 But after you are done reading this article, your whole narrative about hair care products will change.
 Here is the list of dos and don’ts to keep in mind when it comes to caring for your hair at home:

 Magic of Warm Oil to Repair Damaged Hair

 It’s time to put the old-age remedy to the test.
 All you need to bring your damaged hair back to life is oil(warm, of course).
 Many oils are available in the market for hair nourishment, like coconut oil, mustard oil, argon oil, castor oil, and many others.
 You can take any oil of your choice according to personal preference or what suits you best.
 Oiling stimulates hair growth by activating hair follicles.
 By nourishing and lubricating the roots, it reduces breakage.

 Who could think that smelly onions can do wonders for your hair?
 Yes!
 You read it right.
 Regarding nutrients and benefits for hair development and regrowth, onion juice is an excellent source to turn to.
 It has antibacterial and antifungal effects and sulphur, which protects hair from becoming brittle and splitting.
 It keeps the scalp free of infection.